allanrolli/desafiobossa/README.md

 This project has the purpose of documentation to be inserted in my portfolio.

-You can create users, list all of them, create, list and delete the tools.
+You can authenticate a user lika a login, create users, list all of them, create, list and delete the tools.

 ## 👨🏾‍🏫 Documentation